OpenZiti .NET SDK

 There's a docfx.json file in this directory.
 To build these docs you need to:

-to build and preview in one step) - Run
+6. Run docfx build to regenerate the site (or docfx build --serve to build and preview in one step)